 In this case, Jeevan filed the claim under workmen compensation insurance and asked the insurer to compensate him for the medical expenses of asthma which occurred because of his occupation.
 Upon receiving the claim intimation, the workmen compensation insurer asked for the complete account of the ailment along with the doctor’s report to prove that the asthma was actually associated with his job.

 T.S Electrical Company always asks for a medical test report from its new employees.
 It is done to ensure the job applicant is physically fit for working in the electrical company.
 Jeevan also submitted the medical report at the time of joining the company.

 The workman’s compensation insurance company asked for the medical report of Jeevan, which he submitted at the time of joining the company.
-The report was asked because the insurer wanted to confirm that asthma was not the pre-existing ailment.
+The report was required because the insurer wanted to confirm that asthma was not the pre-existing ailment.

 The HR division of T.S Electrical Company provided Jeevan’s medical report to the insurer.

 Now the insurer had all the important documents related to the claim, which its claim department thoroughly inspected and verified.
 Once it was ascertained that the claim was related to an ailment which the insured developed during working hours, the insurer agreed to settle the claim accordingly.

 The insurer approached T.S Electrical Company to know the salary of Jeevan.
 At the time when Jeevan visited the doctor for the treatment, he was earning Rs 8,000/month.
 By the time he reported the claim, his salary was increased to Rs 10,000/month due to an appraisal which was pending for the last few months.